Snow, rain slam California as Michigan suffers without power

-The National Weather Service warned of a “cold and dangerous winter storm” that would last through Saturday in California.
-Blizzard warnings were posted in the Sierra Nevada and Southern California mountain ranges, where as much as 5 feet (1.5 meters) of snow was expected.
+The National Weather Service warned of a "cold and dangerous winter storm" that would last through Saturday in California.
+Blizzard warnings were posted in the Sierra Nevada and Southern California mountain ranges, where officials expected as much as 5 feet of snow.

 "Simply put, this will be a historic event for the amount of snow over the higher peaks and lower elevation snow," according to the regional weather office.